 Dinner was served in the main lodge, which necessitated another trip across the suspension bridge, but by this time, Bonnie was cool(ish) with the walk across.

 When we arrived, a group of Cub Scouts had run of the main dining room.
 They had their own buffet and were chowing down.
 Fortunately, just off the main dining area is a quiet spot just for folks having their gourmet dinners.

 The dinner options were fantastic.
-Dinner is a price-fixed menu, with appetizers, a fresh garden salad, entrée and desert, along with basic beverages, like tea, water or lemonade.
+Dinner is a price-fixed menu, with appetizers, a fresh garden salad, entrée and dessert, along with basic beverages, like tea, water or lemonade.
 You can purchase beer or wine by the bottle as well.

 We opted to split a bottle of zinfandel which paired nicely with our meals.
 The appetizer was shrimp and grits bites, which were quite tasty.
 Bonnie had the delicious smoked pork chop and I had the chimichurri lamb.
 They cooked and seasoned the lamb excellently, but I have to say I was jealous of Bonnie’s pork chop.
 MMM!

 Dessert was a chocolate peanut butter pie and tiramisu.
 While the pie was delicious, the tiramisu fell short.
 Perhaps it was because we had just had tiramisu in Italy, but it just didn’t quite have the flavor we were looking for.